micahcantor/blog/content/blog/about-that-reader-trick.md

 }
 ```

 With this model, by keeping track of the current environment, we can push onto the stack by creating a new environment where the current environment is the parent, and we pop the stack by setting the current environment to the parent.
-With this, we can add definitions and mutation to our language without dealing with the difficulty of peeking ahead in the tree.
+With this, we can add definitions to our language without dealing with the difficulty of peeking ahead in the tree.
 Also note that this approach is similar to the implementation of environments in [Nystrom's Crafting Interpreters](https://craftinginterpreters.com/contents.html).

 ## Conclusion